-- 1. The school will keep a secure central record of all incidents including what action was taken and by whom and the outcome is recorded.
+- The school will keep a secure central record of all incidents including what action was taken and by whom and the outcome is recorded.
 This will be regularly monitored with risk assessments carried out as appropriate (See Appendix 10 for the school risk assessment form). - 2.
 The Headteacher will have an overview of all safeguarding incidents requiring referral.
-In addition all safeguarding issues will be monitored by the Headteacher on a half termly basis.
-This will involve sampling all protection issues and checking all relevant records including risk assessments. - Consistent good practice across the school will be regularly monitored by the designated safeguarding officers and annually reviewed by the Headteacher and governing body.
+It is the responsibility of the DSL (Deputy DSLs in absence of DSL to keep the Headteacher updated regarding safeguarding issues, particularly serious issues. - 3.
+Consistent good practice across the school will be regularly monitored by the designated safeguarding officers and annually reviewed by the Headteacher and governing body.
 Updates to the policy may be more frequent than once a year in order to respond to changing circumstances e.g. advances in technology affecting online safety, a serious case review, etc. - 4.
 The impact and effectiveness of the safeguarding policy will be monitored and evaluated through the school's Learning Observations, Learning Walks and Drop Ins to lessons. - 5.
 The school is committed to providing annual safeguarding for all staff.
 The designated safeguarding lead and SLT will evaluate the effectiveness of training for staff, students, governors and parents/carers.
 This will be carried out annually it may take the form of assessments, surveys, meetings and external reviews.
-The outcomes will inform changes to policy and/ or further training as required. - 6.
-Safeguarding records will be scrutinised by the Governing body's designated safeguarding officer to evaluate effectiveness and identify areas for development linked to safeguarding policies and procedures.
-Emerging patterns will be noted and action points agreed.
+The outcomes will inform changes to policy and/ or further training as required.

-7. Termly safeguarding meetings will take place involving all safeguarding officers.
+- 6. Safeguarding records will be scrutinised by the Governing body's designated safeguarding officer to evaluate effectiveness and identify areas for development linked to safeguarding policies and procedures.
+Emerging patterns will be noted and action points agreed. - 7.
+Termly safeguarding meetings will take place involving all safeguarding officers.
 The purpose is to evaluate the effectiveness of implementation of the safeguarding policy and to respond to any changes in circumstances.
-Outcomes will inform changes to policy and/or further training as required.
+Outcomes will inform changes to policy and/or further training as required. - 8.
+The DSL will complete an annual audit of Safeguarding at Stepney All Saints, this will be shared with the governing body.
+The audit will RAG safeguarding issues and contain an action plan to address these.